uri-interop/interface/README.md

 - `withPath(composed_string $path) : ImmutableUri`
     - Returns a new instance of the _ImmutableUri_ with the modified `$path` value.
-    - Implementations MUST keep `$path` and `$pathSegments` in sync; if one is modified, the other MUST be modified accordingly.

 - `withQuery(?composed_string $query) : ImmutableUri`
     - Returns a new instance of the _ImmutableUri_ with the modified `$query` value.